 It’s clear that Microsoft is trying to influence small and midsize organizations – which make up the vast majority of businesses worldwide – with these pricing changes to force your hand and move to its cloud-based products and services.
-According to Gartner Research, these increases make moving to cloud subscriptions and utilizing hybrid license rights more attractive, and aligns with Microsoft’s ongoing cloud-first strategy.
+These increases make moving to cloud subscriptions and utilizing hybrid license rights more attractive, and aligns with Microsoft’s ongoing cloud-first strategy.

 Recommendations For Negotiating

 Your Microsoft Enterprise Agreements

 Here are four important recommendations as you take these pricing increases into consideration and negotiate your Microsoft contracts:

 - Analyze the cost of multiple renewal options that include EA, MPSA and CSP, or alternative options.
 Understand that pricing for online services under MPSA and CPS are only protected for up to 12 months, vs three years under an EA.